I keep seeing bluebirds on my commute to work, but I am not sure which of the three types of bluebirds it is.

 These two bluebirds have an even larger area of overlap than western and eastern bluebirds.
 Mountain and eastern bluebirds can be found together in northwest Texas, the eastern half of Arizona, eastern Utah, and western Colorado.
 These bluebirds overlap only during the non-breeding season of approximately October through February.
 This period corresponds to the period when birds are migrating in semi-nomadic flocks.

-These two bluebirds’ plumage are rather distinctive and can be easily identified.
+These two bluebirds’ plumage is rather distinctive and can be easily identified.

 Size is generally a key field mark for bird identification.
 However, measures of length, weight, and wingspan of the three North American bluebird species are similar for use as reliable identification field marks.